hotwired-laravel/turbo-laravel/README.md

 </turbo-stream>
 ```

-An example from a model that was updated:
+An example for a model that was updated:

 ```html
 <turbo-stream target="comment_123" action="update">